-The County's elected and appointed officials considered many factors when setting the fiscal year 2019 budget and tax rates.
+The County's elected and appointed officials considered many factors when setting the fiscal year 2021 budget and tax rates.
 Some key items that should be noted are as follows:

 - 1. Mineral and related taxable values took a slow upturn again this year.
 Local real and personal property taxable values have shown a healthy increase this year.
 Overall, taxable valuations increased approximately 15.0% from last year's figures.
-During the 2020 budget, the Commissioners Court was able to reduce the tax rate by \$0.04/\$100 valuation, while still trying to recover some losses from several years of lower values and cover required mandates from the State of Texas. - 2.
+During the 2021 budget, the Commissioners Court was able to reduce the tax rate by \$0.07/\$100 valuation, while still trying to recover some losses from several years of lower values and cover required mandates from the State of Texas. - 2.
 General Fund revenues, as well as Road and Bridge Fund revenues, are budgeted to increase somewhat from last year.
 However, due to continued mandated increases in Courthouse Security, and other issues, expenditures are also budgeted to increase in the General Fund. - 3.
 The budget allows for 54 full-time positions (including elected officials) and 12 part-time positions, basically the same as last year's budget.
-The County Judge chose to complete the first half of 2019 without the use of a Court Assistant, and the Treasurer has chosen to utilize a part-time assistant. - 4.
-Capital expenditures in the 2020 Road & Bridge Fund anticipate the replacement of two motor graders.
+The County Judge chose to complete the first half of 2020 without the use of a Court Assistant, and the Treasurer has chosen to utilize a part-time assistant.

+- 4. Capital expenditures in the 2021 Road & Bridge Fund anticipate the replacement of a motor grader.
 The Commissioners Court has determined that keeping motor graders longer than the warranty period results in higher overall costs due to market factors affecting trade allowances.
 It seems that factory governmental pricing breaks follow the machine for a period of time, making them more attractive to independent contractors if they are traded within that period.
 Continuing to operate the graders past the warranty period also exposes the County to the monetary risk of major repairs in addition to the downtime involved.
 Also, with the availability of a grant through the Governor's office, the county still planned to purchase a new vehicle for the Constable's office. - 5.
-A windfarm was constructed in the Southwestern part of the county in late 2018, and the first installment of a payment in lieu of taxes was received in 2019.
-That additional revenue for 2019 and 2020 was set aside to replace the antiquated heating and air-conditioning system in the Courthouse. - 6.
 The oil industry in our area has had successful years, but continues to be very unpredictable, as has been the agriculture industry.
 These two industries remain the largest parts of our local business activity and the uncertainty that goes along with them makes it a challenge to accurately predict long-term economic and population numbers for Cochran County.
 The release of 2010 census figures confirmed that the population of Cochran County is declining rapidly, showing a 16.2% loss since the 2000 census.
 Efforts to help strengthen and expand existing business and industry are largely invisible, and progress in the area of economic development seems to be limited.